 2. Samsung Q70T 55in QLED 4K Quantum HDR TV

-This Samsung QLED TV is an excellent mid-range option, and the perfect screens for next-gen console gaming thanks to its 120fps compatible display - plus this saving is quite a steal.
+This Samsung QLED TV is an excellent mid-range option, and the perfect screens for next-gen console gaming thanks to its 120fps compatible display.
+Not only in this a decent saving from John Lewis, but you can also get £300 off this TV and a Samsung soundbar bundle.
 You can find out more about the specs in our Q70T review.

 3. JVC LT-50CF890 Fire TV Edition 50in 4K TV with Amazon Alexa

 No need to buy a Fire streaming stick for all your Smart TV needs - this JVC model comes with it built straight in.
-For the price you get good specs, and Currys is currently offering a decent saving on the usual price.
+For the price you get good specs, and Currys is also offering five months worth of Apple Arcade, Apple Music or Apple News for free.
 You can check out our JVC Fire TV review here.

 Best TV deals: What to look for

 We recommend you buy a 4K TV.
 They’re sometimes called UHD or Ultra HD, but essentially they all mean 4K (3840x2160 pixels, which is four times that of Full HD) and will be capable of displaying 4K content that is set to be the future standard for TV shows, movies and games.

 At this high resolution, however, you also want to ensure that content at a lower resolution still looks sharp (for example, if you're streaming from your phone) when played on the TV screen.
 This is why it's also important to look out for a TV with a good upscaling engine.

 We also recommend the best TVs to buy (including advice on streaming 4K content, best viewing distance, and voice-activated smart TV features).
 If you can find one of these models on sale, so much the better.